-- Organisation owned - User owned
+- Organization owned - User owned

-While most organisations have a preferred model, you might encounter multiple models in your environment.
-For example, a corporate office might deploy a user-owned strategy by allowing employees to set up a personal iPad while keeping corporate resources protected and managed, and without impacting the user's personal data and apps.
-However, the corporation's retail stores might deploy an organisation-owned strategy that allows several employees to share iOS and iPadOS devices to process customer transactions.
+While most organizations have a preferred model, you might encounter multiple models in your environment.
+For example, a corporate office might deploy a user-owned strategy by allowing employees to set up a personal iPad, while keeping corporate resources protected and managed without impacting the user's personal data and apps.
+However, the corporation's retail stores might deploy an organization-owned strategy that allows several employees to share iOS and iPadOS devices to process customer transactions.

 Exploring these models will help you identify the best choices for your unique environment.
-Once you've identified the right model for your organisation, your team can explore Apple's deployment and management capabilities in detail.
+Once you've identified the right model for your organization, your team can explore Apple's deployment and management capabilities in detail.

-Organisation-owned devices
+Organization-owned devices

-With an organisation-owned model, you can provide devices to employees for their daily use, share devices among employees for common tasks, or configure devices for a specific purpose locked into a single app.
-Devices provided to a single user can be personalised by the end user.
-Devices that are locked into a single app or are shared among users are typically not personalised by the end user.
-By using a combination of these models, key technologies from Apple and an MDM solution, you can fully automate device setup and configuration.
+With an organization-owned model, you can provide devices to employees for their daily use, share devices among employees for common tasks, or configure devices for a specific purpose locked into a single app.
+Devices provided to a single user can be personalized by the end user.
+Devices that are locked into a single app or are shared among users are typically not personalized by the end user.
+By using a combination of these models, key technologies from Apple, and an MDM solution, you can fully automate device setup and configuration.

 Personally enabled.
-When using a personally enabled strategy, you can have each user choose their own device and enrol it with an MDM solution that provides organisational settings and apps over the air.
-For devices purchased directly from Apple or participating Apple Authorised Resellers or carriers, you can also take advantage of Apple Business Manager to automatically enrol new devices into your MDM solution, known as Automated Device Enrolment.
-Once configured, these devices can be personalised by their user with their own apps and data, in addition to any corporate account or apps provided by your organisation.
+When using a personally enabled strategy, you can have each user choose their own device and enroll it with an MDM solution that provides organizational settings and apps over the air.
+For devices purchased directly from Apple or participating Apple Authorized Resellers or carriers, you can also take advantage of Apple Business Manager to automatically enroll new devices into your MDM solution, known as Automated Device Enrollment.
+Once configured, these devices can be personalized by their user with their own apps and data, in addition to any corporate account or apps provided by your organization.

-Non-personalised.
+Nonpersonalized.
 When devices are shared by several people or used for a single purpose (for example, in a restaurant or a hotel), IT administrators typically configure and manage them centrally rather than relying on an individual user to perform the setup.
-With a non-personalised deployment, users generally aren't permitted to install apps or save any personal data on the device.
-Automated Device Enrolment via Apple Business Manager can also help automate the setup of non-personalised devices.
-The following chart illustrates the actions required by both the administrator and the user during each step of an organisation-owned strategy.
-Unless otherwise indicated, actions serve both personally enabled and non-personalised deployments.
+With a nonpersonalized deployment, users generally aren't permitted to install apps or save any personal data on the device.
+Automated Device Enrollment via Apple Business Manager can also help automate the setup of nonpersonalized devices.
+The following chart illustrates the actions required by both the administrator and the user during each step of an organization-owned strategy.
+Unless otherwise indicated, actions serve both personally enabled and nonpersonalized deployments.

-Administrator User Prepare Evaluate your infrastructureSelect an MDM solutionEnrol in Apple Business Manager No user action necessary Set up Configure devicesDistribute apps and books No user action necessary Deploy Distribute devices Personally enabled only Allow users to personalise Personally enabled only Download and install apps and books Use Apple ID, App Store and iCloud accounts, if applicable Non-personalised only No user action necessary Manage Administer devices Deploy and manage additional content Personally enabled only Discover additional apps to use Non-personalised only No user action necessary
+Administrator User Prepare Evaluate your infrastructure Select an MDM solution Enroll in Apple Business Manager No user action necessary Set up Configure devices Distribute apps and books No user action necessary Deploy Distribute devices Personally enabled only Allow users to personalize Personally enabled only Download and install apps and books Use Apple ID, App Store, and iCloud accounts, if applicable Nonpersonalized only No user action necessary Manage Administer devices Deploy and manage additional content Personally enabled only Discover additional apps to use Nonpersonalized only No user action necessary